-- Will validity claims: claims against the validity of the Will itself; and
+- Will validity claims: a claim against the validity of the Will itself; and

-- Other claims: there are other claims which can be made irrespective of whether there is a Will or not.
+- Other claims: claims which can be made irrespective of whether there is a Will or not.

 There are three main claims which fall under the ‘other claims’ category.
-To find out what these are please see our article entitled ‘claims that can be made even if a Will is valid’ here.
+To find out more about these claims please see our article entitled ‘claims that can be made even if a Will is valid’ here.

-It is always important for an individual to seek specialist legal advice as soon as they become aware that the division of an estate may not be distributed as they thought.
+You should always seek specialist legal advice, as soon as you become aware that the division of an estate may be distributed differently to how you expected.

-If you would like to discuss an estate or Will dispute, please get in touch with our team who will be happy to help.
+If you would like to discuss an estate or Will dispute, please get in touch with our team below and they would be happy to assist you.